mrlewismharris/Qobuz-Discord-Bot/README.md

 ### Linux
 `apt install libopus0 libsodium23`

+# Setup
+Rename .env.example to .env and replace Discord token with your real discord bot token.

-# Discord Bot
+## Discord Bot
-Under "Bot" tab, toggle on all intents ("Presence Intent", "Server Members Intent", "Message Content Intent").
+On Discord developer portal under "Bot" tab, toggle on all intents ("Presence Intent", "Server Members Intent", "Message Content Intent").

+Invite the bot, under "Installation" select method "Guild Install", then select the provider "Discord Provided Link", visit the link and add to your server.

+Use `dotnet run` to start the bot, thens ummon the bot with `!play *query*` (replace with your prefix).